 NA values indicate that there were no recorded deaths by suicide of Aboriginal people in the area during the time period.

 This map uses ABS 'Statistical Area 4'.
 A Statistical Area 4 generally comprises 100,000 to 500,000 people.
 Some areas have been combined to prevent possible identification of individuals.

-The Commission has also developed maps at the SA4 level that reveal the type of mechanism used as a proportion of suicide deaths within a specific region.
+The Commission also holds data about the type of mechanism used as a proportion of suicide deaths within a specific region.
 This information is available upon request to individuals or organisations who have an established interest in planning and service improvement and/or research in mental health or suicide prevention.
-If you satisfy this requirement and you are interested in gaining access to this data, please send an email stating your name, the organisation you represent and the purpose for using this data, to the following address: email@example.com
+If you satisfy this requirement and you are interested in gaining access to this data, please send an email stating your name, the organisation you represent and the purpose for using this data, to the following address: firstname.lastname@example.org